 - The Alibaba Cloud account specifies a trusted entity that can assume the RAM role.

-and obtains a role token.
+RAM role, and obtains a role token.

-Note An entity user can obtain a role token by assuming a RAM role and then use the token to access Alibaba Cloud resources.
+Note An entity user can obtain a role token by assuming a RAM role and then use the role token to access Alibaba Cloud resources.

 - The Alibaba Cloud account attaches a policy to the RAM role.
 For more information,

-see Grant permission to a RAM role.
+see Grant permissions to a RAM role.